A Streamline upwind Petrov-Galerkin Reduced Order Method for Advection-Dominated Partial Differential Equations under Optimal Control: Numerical Results

 Finally, we take a look at the speedup-index in Table \ref{speed-graetz}.
 All the average values are better for the Only-Offline stabilized ROM procedure due to the fact that the stabilized forms are not taken into account in the online phase.
 However, the Online-Offline stabilized reduced solution shows very good behaviour, for instance, we have an average equal to $284.3$ for $N=6$.
 Generally, in this case speedup-index takes average value around $2 \cdot 10^2$ order of magnitude for the first $20$ basis elements.

-Let us give a look to the unsteady version of Problem \eqref{graetz-system} with null initial condition.
-The unsteady Graetz-Poiseuille problem without control has been presented in \cite{pacciarini2014stabilized, torlo2018stabilized}, instead the OCP Graetz Problem under boundary control without Advection-dominancy is studied in \cite{strazzullo2020pod,strazzullo2021model}.
+Let us give a look to the {parabolic} version of Problem \eqref{graetz-system} with null initial condition.
+The {parabolic} Graetz-Poiseuille problem without control has been presented in \cite{pacciarini2014stabilized, torlo2018stabilized}, instead the OCP Graetz Problem under boundary control without Advection-dominancy is studied in \cite{strazzullo2020pod,strazzullo2021model}.

 Recalling Figure \ref{fig:Geometry-Graetz}, for a fixed $T>0$ we state the parabolic Graetz-Poiseuille Problem as follows:

 We do simulations in a space-time framework as discussed in Section \ref{time-dep-discr} for a prearranged number of time-steps $N_t$ using a $\mathbb{P}^{1}$-FEM approximation for the high-fidelity solutions.
 The relative stabilized forms in \eqref{stab-par-block} for derivatives along time for state and adjoint are, respectively: